doitintl/CloudBlaster/README.md

 * Safe Scrub supports more asset types (for now).

 The advantages of Cloud Blaster:
 * It supports more complexity, since it is in Kotlin rather than bash.
+This makes it easier to  add new asset types and make other changes.
+Safe Scrub is at the limit of the complexity that can be accomodted in Bash.

 Cloud Blaster has its own safety features, listed below.
 It also supports some of the most common asset types (see below), with the possibility of easily adding more (see below).